wilcosec/wilcosec/README.md

 ### Hi there 👋

+I'm Taylor W, aka WilcoSec.
+I'm all about securing the cloud at enterprise scale.

 <!--
 **wilcosec/wilcosec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.